Peter1811/Peter1811/README.md

-# Hi there, I'm Peter, Python-developer
+# Hi there, I'm Peter
+Currently learning in Moscow Aviation Institute and working python backend developer

 ## Contact me on:
 <a href="https://t.me/alpha1811">